-With exceptional access to our patients and staff at QMC and City Hospital, 'Hospital' brings you close to the issues and challenges in the NHS and takes you behind the headlines, to show the caring, determination and dedication staff who make up 'Team NUH'.
+With exceptional access to our patients and staff at QMC and City Hospital, 'Hospital' brought you close to the issues and challenges in the NHS and took you behind the headlines, to show the caring, determination and dedication staff who make up 'Team NUH'.

-Each episode shows the impact of ever-increasing demands on the NHS’s services shown from different perspectives – patients, families, clinical staff and managers.
+Each episode demonstrated the impact of ever-increasing demands on the NHS’s services shown from different perspectives – patients, families, clinical staff and managers.

 We are one of the biggest and busiest teaching hospitals in the country.

 The story of NUH is told in the third series of the award-winning documentary series 'Hospital' enabling you to see behind the scenes of the specialist services where we excel and where we have a national reputation for the quality of our care.
 Over the six episodes you will be able to see inside: